Twin Hamiltonians, three types of the Dyson maps, and the probabilistic interpretation problem in quasi-Hermitian quantum mechanics: Introduction

 The flexibility of $\Omega$ have proven extremely useful in practice -- cf., e.g., its numerous subsequent applications to interacting-boson systems in nuclear physics \cite{Jenssen}, or, many years later, its role in relativistic quantum mechanics \cite{AliKG}, in thermodynamics \cite{NIPa}, in quantum information \cite{nogo} and even beyond the realm of quantum physics \cite{SSH, Dysonb}.
 In the original Dyson's calculations of Ref.~\cite{Dyson}, in particular, this flexibility led to an efficient inclusion of interaction-induced two-particle correlations, markedly accelerating convergence, and markedly enhancing the overall efficiency of otherwise routine variational approaches in many-body phenomenology (cf.~\cite{SSHb}).

-A few years later, the problem of providing a consistent probabilistic interpretation of non-Hermitian bound-state systems re-emerged, following several independent discoveries showing that certain new non-Hermitian---but computationally convenient---Hamiltonian candidates could produce real spectra even without any initial reference to Eq.~(\ref{simn}) (cf., e.g., Refs. \cite{Geyer, BG, DB, BB}).
-It is important to notice a deep conceptual distinction of the latter approach from the Dyson's original pragmatic strategy.
-Temporarily, we will denote these newly preselected non-Hermitian Hamiltonians by the tilded symbol $\widetilde{H}$, therefore.
+A few years later, the problem of providing a consistent probabilistic interpretation of non-Hermitian bound-state systems re-emerged, following several independent discoveries showing that certain new non-Hermitian---but computationally convenient---Hamiltonian candidates could produce real spectra even without any initial reference to Eq.~(\ref{simn}) (cf., e.g., Refs. \cite{Geyer, BG, DB, BB}). {Unfortunately, the price to pay was nontrivial: The reality of the spectrum became fragile \cite{fragile}, leading to a} deep conceptual distinction of the latter, {newer model-building} approach {(admitting the coexistence of {\em both\,} the bound and resonant states)} from the Dyson's original pragmatic strategy {(aimed just at the bound states with the strictly real spectra)}.

+{Indeed, the main innovation had to be seen in the possibility of having just a conditional form of the reality of the spectrum (more comments on this point will be added in the dedicated subsection \ref{ccvni} below).} {In our present paper, still, we will restrict our attention to the non-Hermitian models in which the reality of the energy spectrum is ``robust'', i.e., in which one only needs to find an appropriate probabilistic interpretation of bound states.} Temporarily, we will denote the {underlying specific} non-Hermitian Hamiltonians {(forming just a ``strictly bound-state'' subset of the whole ``fragile'' family)} by the tilded symbol $\widetilde{H}$, therefore.

 We decided to use such a notation in order to emphasize more clearly that the related innovative models and studies reopened multiple methodological questions regarding the meaningful physical interpretation of the specific tilded-Hamiltonian models.
 Their characteristic feature is that the theory is ``narrowed'' and considered without any direct reference to the isospectrality mapping between the preselected non-Hermitian candidate $\widetilde{H}$ for the Hamiltonian (in Schr\"{o}dinger picture) and its manifestly Hermitian twin $\widetilde{\mathfrak{h}}$.
 Indeed, such a loss of correspondence (\ref{simn}) has to be interpreted as a loss of a clear specification of the underlying physics, i.e., as one of the most significant weaknesses of the non-Hermitian extension of the Schr\"{o}dinger picture.